KefitzatHaderech/Bash/mdBook/src/08_Bash-Scripting/hello-world.md

 In this tutorial, we'll guide you through writing a simple Bash script using the "Hello World" example.
 The script will display a greeting message and print the current working directory.

-## Prerequisites
-- Basic understanding of the Linux command line
-- A text editor (e.g., Nano, Vim, or any text editor of your choice)

 ## Step 2: Understand the Basics

 Ensure you understand the basics of Bash scripting and how to open a terminal, enter commands, and interact with the shell.

 ## Step 3: Create Your First Script

 Open your preferred text editor (in the video, Nano is used) and create a new file.
 In this example, we'll name it `hello_world.sh`.
 Make sure to use the `.sh` extension to indicate it's a Bash script.

 ```bash